Learn To Row

 • being able to swim for at least 250m with light clothing

-• you must be aged 18 or over
+• being aged 18 or over

-• you must have a good sense of humour
+• having a good sense of humour

 COURSE STRUCTURE